Travis Perkins: History

-By 2024, approximately 20% of Travis Perkins revenue came from Toolstation.
+By 2024, approximately 20% of Travis Perkins' revenue came from Toolstation.
 Up to March 2024, Toolstation had continued to grow its UK market share, opening 163 new Toolstation branches between 2020 and 2022, and adding seven more in 2023.
-However, its mainland Europe stores were doing less well, and Travis Perkins announced Toolstation was quitting France and reviewing its operations in Netherlands and Belgium.
+However, the firm's mainland Europe stores were reportedly underperforming, leading to Travis Perkins announced Toolstation was exiting the French market and reviewing its operations in Netherlands and Belgium in March 2024.